 That’s where a reputable professional treatment program can help you.
 A full-scale program will treat the physical effects of your addiction by providing a medical detox, the first step of a rehab program.

-In detox, the addictive substance and other toxins are removed from your body, and any withdrawal symptoms you experience is treated.
+In detox, the addictive substance and other toxins are removed from your body, and any withdrawal symptoms you experience are treated.
 A medical team provides around-the-clock care to monitor your health and progress.

 An outpatient program provides comprehensive treatment on a part-time basis, allowing clients to live independently.